henhy13/teambuilding-role-ZH-PUBLIC/README.md

    - When the team is full and assignment is complete
    - Go to Results page
    - View assigned roles, justifications, and scores

-### As an Admin
-1. **Login**:
-   - From the header or /admin page
-   - Enter the admin password set in .env

-2. **Manage Sessions**:
-   - Create new sessions
-   - Generate session codes
-   - Monitor applicants

-3. **Manage Teams**:
-   - Create teams within sessions
-   - Trigger role assignments
-   - View detailed results

 **隐私政策**